We offer a wide range of services, including one-off support sessions, self-help resources, group programmes, and access to NHS courses etc.

 When you are experiencing difficulties and want support it can be bewildering to know within yourself at that point what type of service or support would be most beneficial.
 This is why we ask all students to complete a Wellbeing Referral Form when they approach our service.
 This gives you the space to tell us a little bit about what you are experiencing at the moment and also gives prompts as to what type of help you are looking for.
-Please download and return the Wellbeing Referral Form via email or in person to Horton House, Singleton Park.
-Please note that the form must first be downloaded to your computer, then filled in and re-saved, before being returned.
-Completing the form from the initial pop up will result in the data you input being lost.

 By returning this form you confirm that you have read and agree to the data processing included in our Wellbeing Privacy Statement

 Your form is reviewed by two practitioners within the team between Monday and Friday (excluding bank holidays).
 We review the forms to see if we can suggest a way forward for you according to what you have told us.

 Sometimes, if we need to check something out with you to help us be clear on your situation, we may phone or email you during the review process (if you supply your contact details).

 Recommendations for further support could be for other Wellbeing Services such as:-

 Please refer to the detailed sections for more information about our specific services.